Augustinaoyinade/Augustinaoyinade-DSA-Data-Analysis-Capstone-Project-2/README.md

 >  **Insight**:  **Average salaries appear close**, but gaps emerge when broken down by Sum of salary:
   -  **Department**: Largest in **Legal** and **Accounting**
   -  **Region**: Most disparities in **Kaduna**
--  Gender pay inequality is subtle but systemic.
+-  Gender pay inequality is subtle.

 ### 4. Compliance with New $90,000 Regulation